0ki/fengoffice_old/fengoffice_/readme.txt

     You should be finished in a matter of minutes.

     4. Some functionality may require further configuration, like setting up a cron job.
-    Check the wiki for more information: http://wiki.opengoo.org/doku.php/setup
+    Check the wiki for more information: http://fengoffice.com/web/wiki/doku.php/setup

     WARNING: Default memory limit por PHP is 8MB.
-As a new OpenGoo install consumes about 10 MB, administrators could get a message similar to "Allowed memory size of 8388608 bytes exhausted".
+As a new Feng Office install consumes about 10 MB, administrators could get a message similar to "Allowed memory size of 8388608 bytes exhausted".
     This can be solved by setting "memory_limit=32" in php.ini.